-The WWW form-based version of AIK differs from the command line version primarily in that the command line version reads from the standard input and writes to the standard output, whereas the form-based version dynamically generates HTML forms for input and output.
+The WWW form-based version of AIK differs from the command line version primarily in that the command line version reads and writes files, whereas the form-based version dynamically generates HTML forms for input and output.
 AIK takes advantage of the fact that HTML forms easily can embody multiple text areas.
-The input is separated into two independent text boxes for the specifications and the instructions, neither of which contains the keywords SPECIFICATIONS or INSTRUCTIONS.
+The input is separated into two independent text boxes for the specifications and the instructions.
 The output is similarly split into separate areas within the HTML for the TEXT and DATA segments.